lexbailey/isabelle_utp_full/readme.md

-# Isabelle ITrees Full
+# Isabelle/UTP

 This git repository is a wrapper around various other repositories.

 The other repositories are submodules in this repository.
-The modules include the isabelle source, the isabelle AFP, and all of components required for ITrees.
+The modules include the isabelle source, the isabelle AFP, and all of components required for Isabelle/UTP.

-All of the ITree related repositories and dependencies can be found here: https://github.com/isabelle-utp
+All of the Isabelle/UTP related repositories and dependencies can be found here: https://github.com/isabelle-utp

 ## Building